MukeshTyagi1991/AWS-Zero-to-Hero/README.md

  - Automate (repeated task automate ) : Python / Shell

 # What is Devops
-   DevOps
+   DevOps:
+   .
 Culture , Mindset to reduce the time to market, collaborate with development operation team by reducing the time to market, automating the repeatated task and scale to end users.

 # How ?
- Secrets to Sucess
+ # Secrets to Sucess

  .
-Hands -on Linux, Open Source Tools (k8s--2014 --Goggle) .
+Hands -on Linux, Open Source Tools (k8s--2014 --Goggle)

+ .
 Projects, Blogs , 90 Days of DevOps

  . case Studies and assignments

  .
 Social Media Presence ( Linkedin , Github , Twitter)

  .
 Mock Interview , Prepartaions, Group Studies